harikc456/movement_classification/README.md

 Classifying whether a person is walking or running from the data received from the accelerometer in our smartphone

 # Files
- preprocess.py - used to preprocess the data and split it into train and test hdfs_preprocess.py - used to preprocess the data and split it into train and test after loading it from hadoop filesystem train.py - used to train a model and test it on test data
+ preprocess.py - used to preprocess the data and split it into train and test <br>
+ hdfs_preprocess.py - used to preprocess the data and split it into train and test after loading it from hadoop filesystem <br>
+ train.py - used to train a model and test it on test data <br>

 # Requirements
 1) Python 2.7 <br>